MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/ingest-data-flow.md

 ## Control options

-One way to control data flow is by offering the ability to choose which data is uploaded first from the Ingest Subvolume to the cloud.
+One way to control data flow is by offering the ability to choose which data is uploaded first from the ingest subvolume to the cloud.
 As described in [Ingest policies](ingest-policies.md), the ingest order parameter is configurable for oldest data upload first or newest data upload first (FIFO or LIFO respectively).

 Another control option is the ability to "throttle" data upload from an Ingest Edge Volume by limiting the number of active concurrent blob uploads.
 This throttling is accomplished by following these instructions: